dataiku/dss-visual-edit/docs/sample-project-company-reconciliation.md

 # Sample project: Company Reconciliation

 In this entity reconciliation project, 2 datasets representing the same companies need to be merged.

-We manually review and correct matches between company entities whose names differ.
+* A simple fuzzy matching pipeline is implemented, based on company names, but there are always going to be cases where matches are incorrect or can't be found by a machine (e.g. Facebook vs Meta, or Google vs Alphabet).
+* We provide a webapp for users with domain knowledge to review and correct uncertain matches, and to manually assign missing ones, in a way that integrates well with the automated matching pipeline.
+* Editing matches is made easy via linked records and lookup columns.

-We start this article with a demonstration and we explain how to replicate it using an export of our Dataiku project.
+We start this article with a demo video and we explain how to replicate it using an export of our Dataiku project.
 We also explain how the project works behind the scenes, the steps to build it from scratch, then we discuss deployment and lifecycle._

 ## Demonstration

-This project demonstrates:

-* a case of feedback loop, where the data to review/edit in the webapp depends on previous edits
-* usage of linked records and lookup columns.

 <iframe src="https://www.loom.com/embed/7b79e45e755544f8baf1ff3ed1bf60ee" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>